-MRS-04 is the Central MEC Contaminated MRS which is approximately 2,202 acres in size within the 11,529-acre RC2 investigated during the RI.
-The 2,202 acres associated with the MRS were used for military training as part of the Camp Butner FUDS according to previous investigations and historical aerial photographic analysis.
+MRS-08 is the South MEC Contaminated MRS which is approximately 1,179 acres in size within the 12,363-acre RC1 property investigated during the RI.
+The 1,179 acres associated with the MRS were used for military training as part of the Camp Butner FUDS according to previous investigations and historical aerial photographic analysis.
+Approximately 10 percent of the acreage was not investigated due to denied access by the property owners and did not affect the outcome of the RI.

-MEC and MD have been identified within MRS-04 during previous investigations and the RI.
-Access to the area is unrestricted, and the current/future land use consist of residential, commercial/industrial, agricultural, and recreational land uses.
+MEC and MD have been identified within MRS-08 during previous investigations and the RI.
+Access to the area is unrestricted, and the current/future land use consists of residential, commercial/industrial, agricultural, and recreational land uses.